 Further funding schemes

-As part of Science with and for Society, the European Union publishes numerous calls on citizen science with the aim of tackling societal challenges while involving the population.
-Corresponding calls can be found in the work programme 2018-2019 (Draft) under the section "Exploring and supporting citizen science" (p.
-34).
+As part of Science with and for Society, the European Union publishes calls on citizen science with the aim of tackling societal challenges while involving the population.
+The national SwafS contact points of the European countries have drawn up a Citizen Science Policy Brief including further information and links.

 Further international funding

-In 2016, the German Federal Ministry of Education and Research (BMB) issued the first specific call for proposals to fund research projects in which citizens are significantly involved.
-In Australia, Citizen Science Grants have been in existence for quite some time as part of Inspiring Australia - Science Engagement Programme.
+Worldwide, several citizen science funding initiatives can be found.
+For example in Germany, in 2016 the Federal Ministry of Education and Research (BMB) issued the first specific call for proposals to fund research projects in which citizens are significantly involved.
+In Australia, Citizen Science Grants have been awarded as part of the Inspiring Australia - Science Engagement Programme.
 In America, the Earthwatch Institute supports citizen science projects.
 For more funding opportunities, see the Citizen Science Center's list of funding opportunities.